David Daggett: Politics

 In 1791, he was chosen to represent the town of New Haven in the General Assembly (Connecticut State House of Representatives), and was annually re-elected for six years, until 1797, when he was chosen a member of the Connecticut State Council, or Upper House.
 Though one of the youngest members of the House, he soon became one of the most influential, and in 1794, three years after he entered it, he was chosen to preside over it as Speaker, at the age of 29.
 Daggett returned to the House for a one-year term in 1805.

 In 1797, Daggett was elected to the Connecticut State Council, and he retained his seat there for seven years, until he resigned it in 1804.
 He returned to the Council in 1809, retaining his seat until he was elected to the U.S. Senate in 1813.

-As well as holding a seat on the Council, he was appointed State's Attorney for the county of New Haven in June 1811, and continued in that office until he resigned it when chosen Senator in 1813.
+As well as holding a seat on the council, he was appointed State's Attorney for the county of New Haven in June 1811, and continued in that office until he resigned it when chosen Senator in 1813.

 He was elected to the Senate as a Federalist to fill the vacancy caused by the resignation of Chauncey Goodrich and served from May 13, 1813, to March 3, 1819.
+In 1825 and 1826, Daggett was an unsuccessful nominee for governor of Connecticut, losing in a landslide both times to incumbent Oliver Wolcott Jr.

 In May 1826, at age 62, he was chosen an associate judge of the Connecticut Supreme Court of Errors.
 He was appointed to that office by a Legislature in which a decided majority was opposed to him in political principles and preferences, and yet the respect he had garnered as a public official and lawyer swayed their vote in his favor.

 He served as the Mayor of New Haven, Connecticut, from 1828 to 1829.

 In May 1832, he was made Chief Justice of the Connecticut Supreme Court of Errors.
-He continued in that office until December 31, 1834; 70 years was the limit that the state constitution assigned to the judicial office.
+He continued in that office until December 31, 1834; 70 years was the limit that the state constitution assigned to the judicial office, and in May 1834, it was reported that the governor had notified the state senate that following Daggett's approaching 70th birthday, he would no longer be legally eligible to serve on the court.